Tamashi-Dake/smuss-beta/README.md

 ## Todo:

+- [ ] Fix context menu, dropdown menu when user have no playlist

 - [ ] Add default page for 404, route pages

 - [ ] fix authentification (anonymous user still can play music on playlist/song page)